MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/ContextTagKeys.md

 1. **"ai.cloud.role"** : string

-    Name of the role application is part of.
+    Name of the role the application is a part of.
 Maps directly to the role name in azure.

     Max length: 256